METAL WITH HEAT TRANSFER VINYL: A GOOD CONDUCTOR OF HEAT IS WHAT YOU NEED!

 - Align the metal panel with the image or graphic.

-- To secure that your htv vinyl will not move, put heat tape on the sides of the metal.
+- To secure that your Heat Transfer Vinyl will not move, put heat tape on the sides of the metal.

 - Set your Heat press to 399 degrees Fahrenheit for 30 seconds.

 - Place the parchment on the heat press, and put your metal on it.
 Then add another parchment paper on top of it.

 - Use medium pressure to push down and wait 30 seconds.

 - Lift the heat press and carefully remove the high task mask from the metal panel to reveal the finished product!
 You can use an oven mitt to pick up your metal panel.

 Now that you realize that metal and Heat Transfer Vinyl are perfectly matched like fabric, woods, and glass, you probably think of another metal surface where you can stick your designed vinyl.
 Let me give you some metal objects you may use with heat transfer vinyl.

 The process for these objects is the same with the metal panel and stainless steel tumbler.
 You print out your preferred design, cut it out, and weed out the excess vinyl.
 Using a flat surface, you can use a heat press or an easy press.
 If your medium has a curve and round texture, it's better to use a mug press or a heat gun.